censoredplanet/censoredplanet/docs/hyperquackv2.rst

     If there was an issue in generating the template for this service, this field will be included.
 Describes the issue encountered when generating the template or when comparing subsequent control probes to the template.

+*************
+Notes
+*************
+While Hyperquack-v2 includes multiple trials intended to avoid random network errors, there is still a possibility that certain measurements are marked as anomalies incorrectly.
+To confirm censorship, it is recommended that the raw responses are compared to known blockpage fingerprints.
+The blockpage fingerprints currently recorded by Censored Planet are available here <https://assets.censoredplanet.org/blockpage_signatures.json>.
+Moreover, network errors (such as TCP handshake and Setup errors) must be filtered out to avoid false inferences.
+Please refer to our sample analysis scripts <https://github.com/censoredplanet/censoredplanet> for a guide on processing the data.

+Censored Planet detects network interference of websites using remote measurements to infrastructural vantage points within networks (eg. institutions).
+Note that this raw data cannot determine the entity responsible for the blocking or the intent behind it.
+Please exercise caution when using the data, and reach out to us at `censoredplanet@umich.edu` if you have any questions.